Romulo-Moraes/Assembly-Toolkit/README.md

 ### itoa.asm
 This code segment is based on itoa from C programming language, this will transform a integer value to a chain of characters, that is printable.
 To use just import the file and pass some arguments to registers before call the function.
+This work with some math, with division by 10 and module by 10.

 ```txt
 Pass the number to RAX register (can be signed or unsigned), and output address in RSI. in the end of execution the passed address will be filled with the number in string format.